-Since January 2016, the Commissioner's Consumer Advocacy staff has been able to share Exchange planrelated complaints with the Exchange via a custom-built, secure online portal that all insurance companies use to provide complaint responses to the OIC.
-Exchange staff uses this portal to receive complaints from the OIC and to deliver outcomes of their work via the portal.
+Since January 2016, the Commissioner's Consumer Advocacy staff has been able to share Exchange plan-related complaints with the Exchange via a custom-built, secure online portal that all insurance companies use to provide complaint responses to the OIC.
+Exchange staff use this portal to receive complaints from the OIC and to deliver outcomes of their work via the portal.
 This has allowed the Commissioner's staff to see the whole picture and provide a bridge between the consumer, the insurer, and the Exchange.
-From June 30, 2020, to July 1, 2021, over 60 Exchange-related complaints have been handled via this process.
+In the calendar year 2023, over 101 Exchange-related complaints have been handled via this process.

 Provider network access: In 2014, the Commissioner made Washington the first state to adopt rules requiring insurers to provide evidence that health plans had adequate medical provider networks.
 To further support the implementation of the ACA in Washington, the Commissioner enhanced the network access filing process.
 The new process collects more detailed data for analyzing networks and provides insurers with an automated, secure method to submit required data.
-The new data collection system began production in March 2017.
+The data collection system began production in March 2017.

-Independent review organizations: new legislation in 2016 transferred regulatory responsibility of Independent Review Organizations (IROs) from the Washington State Department of Health to the Commissioner, and regulation and oversight began in January 2017.
-An online portal was created for IROs to register with the OIC and to apply for renewal each year.
+Independent review organizations: New legislation in 2016 transferred the regulatory responsibility of Independent Review Organizations (IROs) from the Washington State

+Department of Health to the Commissioner, and regulation and oversight began in January 2017.
+An online portal was created for IROs to register with the OIC and apply for renewal each year.
 In addition, the online portal used by companies to request an independent review was upgraded and enhanced to meet the requirements of the 2016 legislation, including the ability for the IROs to receive notification of company requests and the ability for IROs to report the outcome of reviews to the Commissioner.
-The Consumer Tools Online Application was also enhanced and continues to provide transparency Tab 22: Insurance Commissioner - Position Information - Page 22 of these appeal outcomes to the public via the agency's website.
-The agency has tracked, monitored, and made outcomes publicly available for 1,470 reviews since January 2017 while ensuring the confidentiality of personally identifiable information of the consumers.
+The Consumer Tools Online Application was also enhanced and continues to provide transparency of these appeal outcomes to the public via the agency's website.
+The agency has tracked, monitored, and made outcomes publicly available for 8,681 reviews since January 2017 while ensuring the confidentiality of personally identifiable information of the consumers.

 Balance Billing Protection Act implementation: The Commissioner's implementation of the Balance Billing Protection Act (BBPA) is built upon a platform of transparency and technology.
-The selffunded group health opt-in process is managed with a simple online form, and the site includes an evolving listing of participating self-funded group health plans.
+The self-funded group health opt-in process is managed with a simple online form, and the site includes an evolving listing of participating self-funded group health plans.
 Individuals and organizations apply to become arbitrators online.
-The site hosts the list of arbitrators and standardized forms for arbitration requests and reporting, as well as a database of claims information from the state's allpayer claims database to inform arbitrators, insurers, and providers.
+The site hosts the list of arbitrators and standardized forms for arbitration requests and reporting, as well as a database of claims information from the state's all-payer claims database to inform arbitrators, insurers, and providers.
 Consumers can also learn about their rights on the website.
+In 2024, ground ambulance services also are subject to the BBPA.